zylklab/mlbuffet/README.md

 **Update model information**

-The information you got is in Spanish, and probably hardly readable.
+The information you got is in Spanish.
 You can update a model's description with the POST method:

-`curl -X POST -H "Content-Type: application/json" --data '{"model_description":"This model classifies a 4 element array input between different species of Iris flowers."}' http://localhost:8001/test/postinfo/iris.onnx`
+`curl -X POST -H "Content-Type: application/json" --data '{"model_description":"This model classifies a 4 element array input between different species of Iris flowers."}' http://localhost:8001/api/v1/updateinfo/iris.onnx`

 **Get a prediction!**